 The philosophy behind hospice care lends itself well to the blending of gardens for hospice facilities.
-There’s not any one particular hospice garden idea or design but, generally speaking, a hospice garden will be simple, focusing on nature rather than elaborate designs.
+There’s not any particular hospice garden idea or design but, generally speaking, a hospice garden will be simple, focusing on nature rather than elaborate designs.

-Patients often want to get outside one more time or, if they are confined to a bed, be able to see into a sea of greens, textures and colors to observe the birds, bees and squirrels frolicking.
+Patients often want to get outside one more time or, if they are confined to a bed, be able to see into a sea of greens, textures, and colors to observe the birds, bees, and squirrels frolicking.
 They want to feel that they can still interact with the outside world.

 Relatives may wish to take a walk and, yet, still be near enough to feel connected to their loved one, so simple garden paths are often integral.
-Benches or secluded nooks make for quite areas of contemplation or prayer.
+Benches or secluded nooks make for quiet areas of contemplation or prayer.
 Staff also benefit from a place to contemplate and rejuvenate.

 How to Design a Hospice Garden

 A hospice garden may be the work of a landscape designer, the loving work of volunteers, or even loved ones at the facility.
 It can be profoundly personal for family members and patients, when they are able, to add elements to the design of the hospice garden.
 This may mean a loving tribute to a family member who has passed or words of comfort etched into a stone step.
 It may mean seashells gathered during happier times become part of the landscape or a favorite lily is planted.

 The basics of a landscape garden should rely on the plant life but incorporating hospice garden ideas such as bird feeders and baths, rock features, and fountains that can be viewed from windows should be included as well.
 Anything that will allow even the sickest patients to interact with nature will work well in a hospice garden.
 Moving water is especially soothing whether it is a babbling brook, water fountain, or a small bubbler.